-Shooting reported at New Hampshire church
+Suspect in custody after shooting at New Hampshire church, police say

-(CNN)Law enforcement officers have responded to "an active police situation" at the New England Pentecostal Church in Pelham, New Hampshire, Police Chief Joseph A. Roark tells CNN affiliate WMUR.

-A photograph taken by a WMUR reporter on the scene shows at least three emergency response vehicles at the church Saturday, as well as multiple police cruisers.
+(CNN)A suspect is in custody after a Saturday shooting at a New Hampshire church left at least one person wounded, Pelham Police Chief Joseph Roark said.

-Authorities responded to the church shortly after 10 a.m.
-ET, Roark tells CNN.
-The State Police Major Crime Unit is also investigating the incident, WMUR says.
+Authorities responded to the New England Pentecostal Church shortly after 10 a.m., Roark said.

+Roark said "more than one person" was shot, but he said he could not discuss the exact number of injuries, the extent of those injuries, or whether anybody was killed.
+He did not identify the suspect or give a motive.

+Local and state authorities, including the New Hampshire State Police and representatives from the state Attorney General's Office, are on the scene, Roark said.

 Lowell General Hospital has received one patient from the incident, hospital spokesperson Angela Strunk tells CNN.
 There is no word on the extent of the individual's injuries, Strunk says.
 The hospital is not expecting any other patients from the incident.